ntlinh16/cloudal/docs/g5k_k8s_tutorial.md

 pip install keyrings.alt
 ```
 ##### 4. Set up a VPN to connect to the Grid5000 network
+If you already set up three above steps, you can access to Gri5000 nodes from your laptop via their hostname.
+However, when you work with Kubernetes, to deploy a resource from a deployment (yaml) file to kubernetes worker nodes, it use the IP address.
+Therefor, you have to configure a VPN.

 Following the instruction [here](https://www.grid5000.fr/w/VPN?fbclid=IwAR1t_5TBkUhJ5LkMSO2BRkjp-CAksRfEKf4-HrBBxGkOa_yDXIRT40SWvRE) to create and download your Grid5000 VPN certificate.

-If you create a Grid5000 certificate with passphrase, and you want to run your `openvpn` as a daemon, you shoule following these steps:
+If you create a Grid5000 certificate with passphrase, and you want to run your `openvpn` as a daemon, you should following these steps:
 1. create a `auth` file with your VPN password:
 ```
 touch auth | echo "<your VPN password>" > auth